AlessandroPalumbo97/neve-kickoff/README.md

 - **TypeScript** for type safety
 - **ESLint** configuration with React and accessibility rules
 - **Prettier** for consistent formatting
-- **Component-based architecture** with clear separation of concerns

 ### CSS Organization